-Ian Rochford, General Manager of Components at Sealy Australia, knows a thing or two about what makes a good mattress.
-And it’s a lot more than meets the eye.
-Innovation is at the core, but it’s also the focus on the details, the materials and stringent specs and processes.
-From engineering not just the coils, but the machines that make the coils, through to the mindfulness when it comes to material reuse, Ian and Sealy are helping Australia sleep better, one carefully conceived and produced mattress at a time.
+Ian Rochford, General Manager of Components at Sealy Australia, knows a thing or two about what makes a good mattress — and it’s a lot more than meets the eye.
+While innovation is at the core, there is also a strong focus on the materials, specs and processes.
+From patented manufacturing processes to the mindfulness when it comes to material reuse, Ian and Sealy are helping Australia sleep better, one carefully conceived and produced mattress at a time.

 “Since we’re a global company, there’s a lot of knowledge sharing.
-We can learn from teams around the world and they can learn from us,” he says.
+We can learn from teams around the world and they can learn from us.”

 Innovative design, down to its coil